archanac8799/predicting_house_price/README.md

 # predicting_house_price
 Predicting houses prices for Ames,Iowa dataset<br>
-There are two files namely EDA.ipynb and Models.ipynb.
+There are two files namely EDA.ipynb and Models.ipynb.<br>
-EDA.ipynb contains all the visualizations whereas Models.ipynb has the details of models to predict the SalePrice along with the Pre-Processing techniques.
+EDA.ipynb contains all the visualizations whereas Models.ipynb has the details of models to predict the SalePrice along with the Pre-Processing techniques.<br>
-It is advisable to take a look at datadescription.txt to get a gilmpse of all the features available.
+It is advisable to take a look at datadescription.txt to get a gilmpse of all the features available.<br>